robwolff3/borked.io/_posts/2019-02-13-docker-in-your-homelab.md

 <!--more-->

-* __Ease of Use__ - Once a container is setup and configured, you never need to worry about maintenance.
+* __Ease of Use__ - Once a container is setup and configured, seldom do need to worry about maintenance.
 Need to update a service?
 Docker will download the new image and swap out the old one with as little downtime as a restart.
 Did the update break and need to revert?
 Downgrading is quicker than updating with the previous image still saved on the host.
 Underlying disk failure?
 Install Docker on your new system, restore the configuration directory, run Docker Compose and you're back up and fully running in just a few minutes.
 * __Speed and Efficiency__ - Get the segregation of virtualization without the resource waste of guest operating systems.
 Because there is only one operating system in the virtualization stack under Docker you’re not wasting CPU and memory running many containers.
-Thereafter I observed an increase unused resources and a boost in performance of the service I run.
+Thereafter I observed an increase in unused resources and a boost in performance of the service I run.
 * __Dependency Freedom__ - A few services I run in my homelab like HomeAssistant and ZoneMinder have a lot dependencies.
 When updating I don't have to worry about cleaning up after them overtime.
 The core app and its decencies are all contained into a single image.
 Swapping images in and out is with all of their underlying packages / libraries is effortless.
 * __Configuration Consolidation__ - Through the container parameters I can source the individual configurations and persistent data in a singular folder hierarchy.
 There are reasons you may not want to have all of that sitting in one place but for home use it makes backing up all of my services and their persistent data uncomplicated with a utility like [Borg](https://borgbackup.readthedocs.io/en/stable/).